 The second module will draw on these social sciences subjects and take an international perspective in exploring everyday topics such as money, home, rights and boundaries.

 At Stage 2 you'll explore how the social world is being transformed by the internet and digital technology.
-For your geography module you'll choose between a highly topical exploration of environmental issues drawing on insights from both natural and social sciences, and investigating the ways in which social science perspectives change how we understand and respond to the major environmental challenges, and looking at changes in contemporary United Kingdom from a geographical perspective.
+For your geography module you'll choose between exploring environmental issues, investigating how social science perspectives change how we understand and respond to major environmental challenges, and looking at changes in contemporary United Kingdom from a geographical perspective.

-At Stage 3 you’ll explore how social experience is shaped by the material world and made meaningful through material culture.
-You’ll also investigate climate change from scientific and social perspectives; explore issues of food security and biodiversity; and consider the debates and dilemmas involved in developing policy on important environmental issues.
+At Stage 3 you’ll investigate climate change from scientific and social perspectives; explore issues of food security and biodiversity; and consider the debates and dilemmas involved in developing policy on important environmental issues.
 You’ll complete your degree by choosing from a range of social science modules.

 We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
 The BA (Honours) Social Sciences uses a variety of study materials and has the following elements: